APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 “I feel very uncomfortable,” he said.
 “I might skip my classes today and go home because of the clear signs of antisemitism that I see that are not being reprimanded on campus."

 Surprised by what was going on, I sought other sources of information that were “raw” like the livestreams, but in a different way.
-Sifting through Reddit I noticed polemic and controversial conversations that gladly took ownership of certain “identities” associated with the pro-Palesinian movement and the campus climate that was becoming a product of it.
+Sifting through [Reddit](https://www.reddit.com/r/ucla/) I noticed polemic and controversial conversations that gladly took ownership of certain “identities” associated with the pro-Palesinian movement and the campus climate that was becoming a product of it.
 To further understand who bore these identities and why, I read Instagram (IG) posts directly from the individuals driving the movement and those otherwise involved (by choice or by circumstance).
-I discovered voices from all sides of the issue, and distilling the alarming elements---those contributing to the bullying, harrassment, or civil rights infringements of other students as well as those who were victims of it.
+Here I discovered voices from all sides of the issue, and distilling the alarming elements---those contributing to the bullying, harrassment, or civil rights infringements of other students as well as those who were victims of it.